-The Anna Plowden Trust offers grants towards the fees for attending a full-time conservation training course.
+The Anna Plowden Trust offers grants towards the fees for attending a full-time conservation training course in the UK.
 Applications are considered from those who wish to embark on a career in conservation or from existing conservators who need to broaden the base of their formal training by attending a course for at least one year.

 - Courses that prepare students for a career in conserving the moveable heritage (e.g. paintings, textiles, archaeological objects etc.) as well as heritage affixed to buildings (stained glass, wallpaintings) are eligible.